-To quantify the first and higher order contributions to the SOC gap, we construct a Wannier representation using \texttt{Wannier90}.
+To quantify the first- and higher-order contributions to the SOC gap, we construct a Wannier representation using \texttt{wannier90}.
 The Wannier band structure [Fig.~\ref{fig: Bands_TMDs}(a)] matches established DFT data for MoS$_2$ \cite{Zhu2011,PhysRevB.88.245436}.
 The effective model at $K$ reads $H_K = \lambda_\nu \sigma_z$, where $\lambda_C$ and $\lambda_V$ are SOC intensities in conduction and valence bands.
-Following Sec.~\ref{sec:SOCpert}, we find that the first-order contribution, $\lambda_C^{(1)} \approx 1.78$~meV, consists of $\sim 60 \%$ of the total SOC gap $\lambda_C \approx 3.04$~meV in the conduction band, i.e., the first order contribution is comparable to the second and higher order corrections, confirming that quasisymmetry suppresses the first-order term.
+Following Sec.~\ref{sec:SOCpert}, we find that the first-order contribution, $\lambda_C^{(1)} \approx 1.78$~meV, consists of $\sim 60 \%$ of the total SOC gap $\lambda_C \approx 3.04$~meV in the conduction band, i.e., the first-order contribution is comparable to the second- and higher-order corrections, confirming that quasisymmetry suppresses the first-order term.
 In the valence band, which is not quasisymmetric, $\lambda_V^{(1)} \approx 153.7$~meV nearly equals the full gap $\lambda_V \approx 153.8$~meV.
-Similar behavior appears in WSe$_2$: for the conduction band the first order contribution is $\lambda_C^{(1)} = 10.6$~meV, corresponding to $\sim 25\%$ out of the total $\lambda_C = 40.6$~meV, while for the valence band $\lambda_V^{(1)} = 488$~meV, and $\lambda_V = 475$~meV.
+Similar behavior appears in WSe$_2$: For the conduction band the first-order contribution is $\lambda_C^{(1)} = 10.6$~meV, corresponding to $\sim 25\%$ out of the total $\lambda_C = 40.6$~meV, while for the valence band $\lambda_V^{(1)} = 488$~meV, and $\lambda_V = 475$~meV.